Noktec/Strachlyde-EEE-Beamer-Template/README.md

 Defaults are 4:3 ratio.

-If you notice any bugs however, contact me, and I shall do my best to fix them.
+If you notice any bugs, contact me, and I shall do my best to fix them.
 Of course, any contributions are also welcome.

 ## Layout ##